Davidson College Academic Regulations

 Discharge all college financial obligations to the satisfaction of Business Services.

 Complete satisfactorily 32 courses, one-half in residence at Davidson College.
 The period of residence must include the senior year (at least the final seven courses).
 Courses in off-campus programs officially sponsored by Davidson College are considered to be courses in residence.

 The number of courses required for graduation - currently 32 - will be reduced for members of the Classes of 2021 through 2024.
-The requirement will be 31 courses for students enrolled for one semester of the coming academic year and 30 courses for those enrolled during both semesters.
+The requirement will be 31 courses for students enrolled for one semester of the 2020-2021 academic year and 30 courses for those enrolled during both semesters.

-Complete the Foreign Language Requirement by successfully completing the third-semester level (201 or higher) of a Davidson College foreign language course, by an approved transfer course at equivalent level, or by equivalent proficiency as determined and certified by the appropriate Davidson foreign language department.
-In prescribing foreign language study, the faculty guides students toward a foundation for an international education, as an understanding of how language works, both as a mode of human communication and as a way of constructing the world in different social and cultural contexts.
-Courses offered through the Self-Instructional Language Program do not satisfy the Foreign Language Requirement.
-A student who satisfactorily documents that English is not his or her first language satisfies the foreign language requirement.
-It is strongly recommended that students complete the foreign language requirement before entering the senior year.
+Complete the Language Requirement by successfully completing the third-semester level (201 or higher) of a Davidson College language course, by an approved transfer course at equivalent level, or by equivalent proficiency as determined and certified by the appropriate Davidson language department.
+In prescribing language study, the faculty guides students toward a foundation for an international education, as an understanding of how language works, both as a mode of human communication and as a way of constructing the world in different social and cultural contexts.
+Courses offered through the Self-Instructional Language Program do not satisfy the Language Requirement.
+A student who satisfactorily documents that English is not his or her first language satisfies the language requirement.
+It is strongly recommended that students complete the language requirement before entering the senior year.